 This Barrel-Aged Bourbon Manhattan cocktail is a twist on a classic.
 Featuring aged quality bourbon, maraschino liqueur and dark cherries, this drink will become your all time favorite!

 Disclosure: I received the Personalized Whiskey Barrel and Whiskey Ice Balls featured in this post at no cost from UncommonGoods.
 My full review of this barrel and the ice molds from UncommonGoods also includes a homemade recipe for the best bourbon manhattan in town.
 The views and opinions expressed in this post are 100% my own.

-A 5-liter miniature oak barrel is the perfect size for accentuating the flavor of quality whiskeys and bourbons.
+A 5-liter or one gallon barrel is the perfect size for accentuating the flavor of quality rye whiskey and bourbons.

 I knew my husband would love this Personalized Whiskey Barrel from UncommonGoods.
-And I knew he would get great use out of this mini barrel.
+And I knew he would get great use out of these small barrels.

 It makes a perfect gift for Father’s Day.
 Be sure to check out more great gift ideas on their website.

-After curing the barrel for a few days, he added a good quality bourbon and left it to age for least 30 days.
+After curing the barrel for a few days, he added a good quality higher proof bourbon and left it to age for least 30 days.

 Now that the bourbon has aged and is ready to drink, it’s time to enjoy it in your favorite Manhattan cocktail.